poros/poros.github.io/about.md

 Regularly dumping some of them on [Facebook](http://facebook.com/antonio.uccio.verardi).
 Very rarely [publishing](http://poros.github.io/works/) or [blogging](http://poros.github.io/pseudoblog/) them.

-Primarily interested in literature in all its forms, from essays on postmodernism to Disney comics or graffiti on toilet doors.
-And philosophy, video games and game design, too.
-But also physics, math, psychology, riddles, cinema and art in general (yeah, even classic).
-Oh, and obviously nice food!
+Primarily interested in literature in all its forms, from essays on postmodernism to Disney comics or graffiti on public toilets doors.
+And in philosophy, video games and game design, too.
+But also in physics, math, psychology, riddles, cinema and art in general (yeah, even classic).
+Oh, and obviously in nice food.

-Most precious and useless skill is being able to pleasantly discuss about literally anything with anyone, especially if blessed by utter ignorance of the matter.
+Considers his most precious and useless skill the ability of pleasantly discussing about literally anything with anyone, especially if blessed by utter ignorance of the matter.
 Always up for a live demo.